carpentries-lab/metagenomics-analysis/_episodes/04-assembly.md

 ~~~
 {: .error}

-The reason is because we are not located in our environmnet where we can
+The reason is because we are not located in our environment where we can
-call Spades, but before going any further, let's talk about environmnets.
+call Spades, but before going any further, let's talk about environments.

 ## Activating an environment
 Environments are part of a bioinformatic tendency to make reproducible research,